6mile/tvpo/TOOLS.md

 Wappalyzer is several things at once.
 You can run it as a browser extension and in that use case as you browse websites the Wappalyzer extension will tell you in real-time what components that website is using.
 You can also run it as a command line tool or use it as a library via the NPM package.
 Unfortunately, Wappalyzer was recently made closed source so you can check out this current fork of the project at https://github.com/enthec/webappanalyzer

+### Commit-Audit

+Commit-Audit is a tool that I built to audit git commits and the people making those commits.
+It works on local or remote repositories, it shows statistics for the whole repo and for each developer, and it will save the output in CSV format.
+You can find commit-audit at https://github.com/6mile/commit-audit

+### Zed Attack Proxy (ZAP)

+The world’s most widely used web app scanner.
+Free and open source.
+Actively maintained by a dedicated international team of volunteers.
+A GitHub Top 1000 project.
+Used to be an OWASP project but famously left in 2023 to move to the OpenSSF.
+You can find its website at: https://www.zaproxy.org/

+### Gau

+Gau (get all urls) will fetch all known URLs in a target from multiple sources on the internet (AlienVault, Wayback Machine, Common Crawl, and URLscan).
+You can get gau here: https://github.com/lc/gau

+### LinkFinder

+LinkFinder is a Python script designed to uncover endpoints and their parameters in JavaScript files.
+This tool aids security researchers in identifying new, concealed endpoints on the websites they're testing.
+You can find it at https://github.com/GerbenJavado/LinkFinder